 This is done through the use of dynamic content, a syntax that lets you essentially decide what type of content will be displayed to a particular subscriber.

-More advanced use-cases of dynamic content would allow you to display an entirely different message (copy, images, links) based on the customer information you have stored in your database.
+More advanced use cases of dynamic content would allow you to display an entirely different message (copy, images, links) based on the customer information you have stored in your database.

 Thanks to this, you could show a different number of points your subscriber accumulated in your loyalty program as well as the different rewards they could redeem.
 Or you could show a different set of products they’ve looked at on your website or purchased in the past.

-According to our data, emails that use personalization in the email body have 19% higher average click-through rate.
-Despite that, it’s mostly the larger organizations (or ones with heavier focus on marketing) that make use of personalization.
+According to our data, emails that use personalization in the email body have a 19% higher average click-through rate.
+Despite that, it’s mostly the larger organizations (or ones with a heavier focus on marketing) that make use of personalization.

 This is largely due to the fact that email marketers either don’t have enough data to personalize their emails, or the time and effort to tailor their communication at scale doesn’t provide the ROI that’d justify the costs.

 Still, we suggest you try personalizing your email campaigns, even in the simplest form.
 You could start by greeting your subscribers name in the subject line, email body, or even image – if you’re using a tool like NiftyImages.
 These can help you engage your audience better and lead to outcomes like in the example below.

 Note: The integration with NiftyImages is currently only available in the old GetResponse Email Creator.